On the Boundary Conformal Field Theory Approach to Symmetry-Resolved Entanglement: A New Take on Symmetry Resolution

 The fact that the form of the $\cZ_n(Q)$ in all the considered $U(1)$ cases are the same can be understood as follows: They contain information about the partition function in a particular $U(1)$ sector and therefore are fully determined by the symmetry.
 The role of the boundary conditions is to determine which charges enter in the spectrum to begin with.

-The entanglement entropy, given by \eqref{eq:entropydecomposition}, depends on the spectrum and therefore on the boundary conditions, c.f. \secref{sec:EEfreeboson}.
+The entanglement entropy, given by \eqref{eq:entropydecomposition}, depends on the spectrum and therefore on the boundary conditions.
+A detailed discussion of the entanglement and R\'enyi entropies in the free boson CFT is provided in \appref{appEEfreeboson}.
 In contrast, the form of the symmetry-resolved entanglement entropies only depend on the form of the characters $\chi_Q$ and therefore they have the same form independent of the boundary conditions, although the individual charges in the spectrum differ.
 Remember that here we focus on the same boundary conditions on both ends of the cylinder.

 This new perspective also makes equipartition evident to \textit{all} orders in the cutoff, independent of the boundary conditions.
 It follows directly from \eqref{eq:ZnQfromBCFT} for charges $Q\in\saa$ that